 However, my best laid plans went instantly awry.

-The dream of building a green and healthy home quickly ended when builders got too greedy and were going to charge a ridiculous amount in a booming housing market.
+The dream of building a green and healthy home quickly ended when builders got too greedy and were going to charge a ridiculous amount in a booming housing market of Asheville, NC.
 A sudden and quick need to get my husband out of his job for medical reasons meant we made a snap decision to travel the U.S. in an RV while we tried to regroup and figure out what to do.

 So four weeks into our RVing trip, I was sitting at the kitchen table that doubles as a bed desperately trying to find my options for getting rid of VOCs in my new tiny home.
 And I found AFM Safecoat products.

-After being wowed by RV renovations that always involved lots of paint, we decided to try out AFM Safecoat Transitional Primer and Safecoat Safe Seal.
-I was sent products to review to try in our RV.
+We decided to try out AFM Safecoat Transitional Primer and Safecoat Safe Seal.
+(I really had no other choice at that point!)
+I contacted AFM Safecoat and was sent products to review to try in our RV.

 I would whole heartedly agree with those statements.